Skip to main navigation Skip to search Skip to main content

 Overview

-I am Professor of Health Promotion, was the Director of Research and Enterprise 2017-2021 and am the founding head of the Centre for Applied Research in Improvement and Innovation (CApRII).
-I am now co-investigator of PHIRST South Bank, a new research centre at LSBU that is evaluating national public health initiatives.
+I am Professor of Health Promotion and Public Health, was the Director of Research and Enterprise 2017-2021 and led the research centre for Applied Research in Improvement and Innovation (CApRII) which is now the Centre for Health and Wellbeing Research.
+I am currently co-investigator of PHIRST South Bank, a new research centre at LSBU that is evaluating national public health initiatives.

-I have been at the forefront of developments in health promotion as a discipline over the last three decades through best selling textbooks which have been translated into five languages, extensive publications on the nature and scope of health promotion and latterly, health literacy.
+I have been at the forefront of developments in health promotion as a discipline over the last three decades through best selling textbooks including "Foundations for Health Promotion" which is in its fifth edition and has been translated into five languages.

 Research Interests